Hyuuh/awsm-http/README.md

 - **⚡ Keyboard First**: Designed for developer productivity.
   - **Command Palette**: `Ctrl+K` to access quick actions and Faker.
   - **Tabs**: Middle-click to close tabs.
+- **🛠️ Mock Server**:
+  - **Visual Schema Editor**: Design your database schema with a node-based graph editor.
+  - **Data Generation**: Generate realistic fake data using Faker.js.
+  - **REST API**: Auto-generated REST endpoints for your tables with pagination and filtering.
+  - **Data Editor**: Manage your mock data with a built-in spreadsheet-like editor.
+  - **Relationships**: Define Foreign Keys and relationships between tables visually.

 ## 🔮 Advanced Capabilities